A guide to starting insulin for women with gestational diabetes

 A number of situations can cause a hypo:

 Sometimes there is no obvious cause, but treatment should always be carried out immediately, as advised.
-If you recognise that you are having a hypo, you should treat it immediately with something that will raise your blood glucose quickly.
+If you recognise that you are having a hypo, you should treat it immediately with something that will raise your blood glucose quickly (15-20g fast acting glucose).
 Suitable treatments are:

-• 150 mL (a small can) of non-diet fizzy drink, although amounts may vary, OR
+- 150 mL (a small can) of non-diet fizzy drink, although amounts may vary,

-• If you are going on holiday, ensure that you have enough supplies with you, and ask your doctor or the Diabetes Midwife or Nurse for a letter to verify that you need to carry needles/medical equipment through customs.
-Ensure that your travel insurance covers diabetes
+If you are going on holiday, ensure that you have enough supplies with you, and ask your GP for a letter to verify that you need to carry needles/medical equipment through customs.
+Ensure that your travel insurance covers diabetes.
+It may also be advisable to inform your employer that you have started taking insulin.

 Storing your insulin